 Louisiana's CZMP is funded in large part by a grant from NOAA, authorized under Section 306 of the CZMA.
-Louisiana receives \$2,000,000 per year under this grant and this amount is the maximum that any one state may receive.
+Louisiana receives \$2,000,000 per year under this grant; this amount is the maximum that any one state may receive.
 This money must be matched by the state dollar for dollar.
 Fees related to permitting and consistency determinations, as well as other fees generated by the CZMP, are deposited into the Coastal Resources Trust Fund (CRTF) and used to match the NOAA grant.
 Logically, an increase in the size of the coastal zone would equate to a larger area that would be subject to coastal use permitting.
 The CZMP also receives state money from the Coastal Protection and Restoration Trust Fund each year, which is also used as match for federal CZMA funds.
-LDNR, in running Louisiana's CZMP, is responsible for facilitating the permitting process and the agency incurs costs in doing so.
+LDNR, in running Louisiana's CZMP, is responsible for facilitating the permitting process, and the agency incurs costs in doing so.
 However, some of these administrative costs would likely be covered by the fees attached to permitting applications and consistency determinations.
 It is difficult to determine whether LDNR would suffer a significant financial burden from increased permitting.
-On the other hand, additional parishes would be added to the coastal zone, and these newly added parishes could seek to have their own local coastal management programs.
+Based on an examination of USACE regulatory data, it is estimated that the increased number of permit applications received by the state would not increase significantly, when compared to the normal yearly fluctuation of permit application numbers received.
+The increase in permit applications is estimated to be approximately 7%, while the annual variability over the history of the coastal management program is over 20%.
+Coupled with permit processing efficiency improvements implemented by OCM over the past two years, the anticipated increase in permit load is expected to be within the capacity of current OCM resources.
+However, one additional parish would be added to the coastal zone.
+This newly added parish, plus parishes already in the coastal zone that do not presently have local programs, could seek to have their own local coastal management programs.
 LDNR shares the costs of establishing such programs with the local authority.
 The funds LDNR currently receives would likely be insufficient to cover the costs of establishing new local coastal management programs.

-LDNR should seek other sources of funding or cut costs in other areas in order to meet its share of establishing new local programs.
-Another solution is to push for the Congressional Appropriations Committee to remove the \$2,000,000 cap on coastal management funds, seeking higher appropriations for states through CZMA within NOAA budget.
+LDNR should seek other sources of funding or cut expenditures in other areas, in order to meet its share of the cost of establishing new local programs.
+Another solution is to petition the Congressional Appropriations Committee to remove the \$2,000,000 cap on coastal management funds, seeking higher appropriations from NOAA's CZMA budget.
 Under the formula for awarding such funds, Louisiana would receive an increase in funds if the cap were removed.
-Lastly, GOMESA funds could be used to help cover the costs associated with establishing local programs in the expanded coastal zone, since the SLCRMA is a federally-approved coastal management plan, and implementation of a federally-approved marine, coastal, or comprehensive conservation management plan is an authorized use of GOMESA funds.
+Lastly, GOMESA funds could be used to help cover the costs associated with establishing local programs, since the SLCRMA is a federally-approved coastal management plan, and implementation of a federally-approved marine, coastal, or comprehensive conservation management plan is an authorized use of GOMESA funds.